-Banks, Brooke Ferrier, "Job Satisfaction and Turnover Intention in Higher Education: A Study of Information Technology Professionals In the California State University System" (2019).
-Electronic Theses and Dissertations.
-43.
+Banks, Brooke Ferrier, "Job Satisfaction And Turnover Intention In Higher Education: A Study Ofbailey College Of Engineering And Technology Professionals In The California State University System" (2019).
+All-Inclusive List of Electronic Theses and Dissertations.
+1660. https://scholars.indianastate.edu/etds/1660

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.